4/24/2025

 President and Chief Executive Officer, CACI International

-I'll start with a strong fact that we've got over 5,000 EW counter UAF systems deployed all over the world today.
+Yeah, I'll start with a strong fact that we've got over 5,000 EW counter UAF systems deployed all over the world today.
 We've got a lot to bring to the table.
-It's proven.
-It's deployed.
-It's operational, including both sensors and counter UAF capabilities.
+It's proven, it's deployed, it's operational, including both sensors and condor ES capabilities.
 They're both coming from current program records, and everything we deliver has confirmed kills, and they're in theater.
-So they're not in a range.
-They're not in an exercise.
-They're not in a PowerPoint site.
+So they're not at a range, they're not in an exercise, they're not on a PowerPoint site.
 They actually are out there driving confirmed kills for combat commanders.
 If we look at two areas going forward, Golden Dome will have some layer, I would imagine, of air defense to it.
-We've been in the same media as everybody else has been.
+We've been in the same meetings everybody else has been.
 They're looking for sensors, effectors, and command and control.
 We can talk about currently deployed systems, as some companies have already talked about.
 There's a lot of capabilities out there.
-This has always been about netting them together in a more cost efficient manner, and we believe that we have the right counter UAF solutions that combat not only the simple drones you can see fast by, but everything, everything from a level one to a level five class drone.
+This has always been about getting them together in a more cost-efficient manner, and we believe that we have the right kind of solutions that combat not only the simple drones you can see fast-by, but everything, everything from a level 1 to a level 5 class drone.
 So I think we'll see more specifics around Golden Dome.
-I think we'll see some discussions from the combat commands from NorthCom and the like around how they plan to defend the US in a broader manner.
-And then we can also talk about the authorizations are already out there for base commanders for us to be able to string some counter US systems along the southern border to at least get a jump start on providing better border protection.
-So thanks very much for those questions.
+I think we'll see some discussions from the combat commands from NORTHCOM and the like around how they plan to defend the U.S. in a broader manner.
+And then we can also talk about the authorizations that are already out there for base commanders for us to be able to string some counter-react systems along the southern border to at least get a jump start on providing So thanks very much for those questions.

 speaker